BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 ##### OMA ID (column 1)

 Unique identifier of the OMA gene orthology group.
 Note that these identifiers are not stable between releases, and cannot be used to retrieve data from [the OMA browser](https://omabrowser.org/oma/hogs/ "External link to OMA browser").
 They are provided solely to group data from orthologous genes belonging to a same orthology group.
-Genes member of a OMA gene orthology group can be retrieved through the associated [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").
+Gene members of an OMA gene orthology group can be retrieved through the associated [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").

 ##### Gene ID (column 2)